 What to do if you can't pay your Council Tax

 If you are on a low income you may be entitled to Council Tax Support.
 Visit Council Tax support for more information and to apply.
-If you need help, email firstname.lastname@example.org or phone us on 0191 433 4646.
+If you need help, email email@example.com or phone us on 0191 433 4646.

-The government has announced a program of additional help for those receiving Council Tax Support and if you are entitled to any additional help towards your Council Tax you will be sent a revised Council Tax bill with an explanatory letter.
-In the meantime, we are advising anyone who is concerned about making a payment to contact the Council Tax team at Gateshead Civic Centre by email email@example.com or phone us on 0191 433 3600.
+The Government has announced a programme of additional help for those receiving Council Tax Support.
+If you are entitled to any additional help towards your Council Tax you will be sent a revised Council Tax bill with an explanatory letter.
+In the meantime, if you are concerned about making a payment, contact our Council Tax team at firstname.lastname@example.org or 0191 433 3600.

 We understand that there are times when you may be unable to pay your bill.
-This is why if you are having problems paying your Council Tax you should contact us straight away so we can help you.
+If you are having problems paying your Council Tax, contact us straight away so we can help you.

 We can help by: